jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 * **Business perspective**: Businesses wish to make themselves and their shareholders money.
 The business perspective can be a bit sharp-edged in that automation implies software-solutions instead of people-solutions.
-However, this perspective, I believe, is often times mis-communicated by both senior and mid-level managers.
+However, this perspective, I believe, is often times miscommunicated by both senior and mid-level managers.
 The desire to automate does not imply a direct "we wish to fire our staff".
 Instead, a business that thrives hires and maintains talent - this means that automation instead frees bandwidth for those talented engineers to focus on other, more interesting ideas to